Chicago Style Footnotes | Citation Format & Examples

 Johnson argues that “the data is unconvincing”1—but Smith contends that …

 Notes should be numbered consecutively, starting from 1, across the whole text.
 Your first citation is marked with a 1, your second with a 2, and so on.
 The numbering does not restart with a new page or section (although in a book-length text it may restart with each new chapter).

 Content of Chicago footnotes

 The footnote contains the number of the citation followed by a period and then the citation itself.
 The citation always includes the author’s name and the title of the text, and it always ends with a period.
-Full notes also include all the relevant publication information (which varies by source type).
+Full notes also include all the relevant publication information in parentheses (which varies by source type).

 If you quote a source or refer to a specific passage, include a page number or range.
 However, if the source doesn’t have page numbers, or if you’re referring to the text as a whole, you can omit the page number.